nualagr/dargan-health-foods/README.md

 the product if they so wish.

 Dargan's website aims to provide the company with a robust ordering system that can be updated in real time.
-With uncertain supply chains, automatic 'Out of Stock' labels and disabled purchasing buttons are helpful to both customers and administrators alike so that customers can’t place an order that can’t be fulfilled.
 Dargan's website superusers can easily add or remove products so that their website accurately reflects the products available.